 2. Use Coupons

 Ahhhh, coupons!
 These would have to be one of America’s greatest innovations for shoppers.
 It seems Americans are coupon mad sometimes (just watch an episode of Extreme Couponing to see what I mean).
 But why wouldn’t you be, if this can knock 20% or 40% off the price?
 Coupons can be obtained in a number of ways, depending on the store.
 Stores like Michaels have them online, others like Macys send them out in the mail to loyal, registered shoppers.
-And then there are those advertised in catalogs and via aggregator websites that include Groupon, Shop At Home, the Coupon Cabin, and Retail Me Not, just to name a few.
+And then there are those advertised in catalogs and via aggregator websites that include Groupon, Shop At Home and Retail Me Not, just to name a few.

 Coupons can be used for purchasing goods, services, and ‘experiences’, such as visiting museums, movies, amusement parks etc. Schools often have kid’s coupon books that are sold to parents for fund-raising which cover everything from food to fun outings.